 The areas of knowledge, understanding and skills that you will be assessed on are called assessment objectives (AO).
-The questions you face in the exam papers and the coursework assignments (if you are taking the Coursework option) are designed to allow you to show all the skills required.
+The questions you face in the exam papers are designed to allow you to show all the skills required.
 If you know your texts thoroughly and answer the questions thoughtfully, you will have covered the assessment objectives.

 The table below explains what the course's four assessment objectives mean for you.
-For each question (or coursework assignment) you do, the assessment objectives are weighted at 25%.